PASTAplus/auth/docs/api/rule.md

 GET: /auth/v1/rule/<resource_key>/<principal_edi_id>

 readRule(
-    jwt_token: the token of the requesting client
+    edi_token
-    resource_key: the unique resource key of the resource
+    resource_key: The unique resource key of the resource
-    principal_edi_id: the principal of the ACR
+    principal_edi_id: The EDI-ID of the principal granted access through this rule )
-)

 Returns: